TV Globo: 21st century era

 The IBOPE ratings of São Paulo metropolitan area shows that Globo telenovelas has lost, between 2004 and 2008, 26.2% of viewership, although Globo is still the leader network.
 Its previous 9 p.m. telenovela, Viver a Vida, had an average rating of 37 points, an all-time low for Globo.
 But eventually overtaken by Passione (2010–11) and Insesato Coração (2011), who obtained an average of 35 points.
 These indices showed improvement in the ratings of the telenovelas Fina Estampa (2011–12) and Avenida Brasil (2012).
-In 2005, a Globo telenovela's rating reached 38% but by 2010, another telenovela garnered just 25.4%.
-Record's telenovelas grew in popularity, as from 6.5% in 2005, the ratings more than doubled to 14% in 2010.